openid/connect-federation-1.1/openid-connect-federation-1_1.md

 {mainmatter}

-# Introduction

-*[Content conversion from XML to markdown would go here]*

-A federation can be expressed as an agreement between parties that trust each other.
-In bilateral federations, direct trust can be established between two organizations belonging to the same federation.
-In a multilateral federation, bilateral agreements might not be practical, in which case, trust can be mediated by a third party.
-That is the model used in this specification.

-An Entity in the federation must be able to trust that other Entities it interacts with belong to the same federation.
-It must also be able to trust that the information the other Entities publish about themselves has not been tampered with during transport and that it adheres to the federation's policies.

-This specification defines basic components to build multilateral federations.
-It also defines how to apply them in the contexts of OpenID Connect and OAuth 2.0.
-These components can be used by other application protocols for the purpose of establishing trust.

 ## Introduction

 This specification describes how two Entities that would like to interact can establish trust between them by means of a trusted third party called a Trust Anchor.
 A Trust Anchor is an Entity whose main purpose is to issue statements about Entities.
 An identity federation can be realized using this specification using one or more levels of authorities.
 Examples of authorities are federation operators, organizations, departments within organizations, and individual sites.
 This specification provides the basic technical trust infrastructure building blocks needed to create a dynamic and distributed trust network, such as a federation.